Find the answer to your question on this page…

 When Swimmer 1 is finished their section of the swim, Swimmer 2 will get into the water behind Swimmer 1.
 Once Swimmer 2 has swum past their Swimmer 1, they must exit the water and board their support boat.
 This is a mandatory safety requirement to ensure that there is only one swimmer in the water per support boat.
 Please ensure that you have warm clothes and warm drinks left with your crew member on your support boat.
 Relay team members could spend up to 3 hours on the boat so warm drinks, dry clothing and rain gear are essential.
 Even on a fine day, conditions on Galway Bay can mean that it is cold on the boat.
 All relay team members on the support boat must wear a PFD (lifejacket).

 - ARE SWIM TOW FLOATS MANDATORY?

-Yes – for the 2018 swim, tow floats will be mandatory for ALL swimmers (solo and relay) for the initial 2.5km section of the swim from the start at Aughinish until you meet your support boat.
-After the swimmer meets their support boat, we recommend that they continue to swim with the tow float but it is not a requirement for the remainder of the swim.
+Yes – due to increased safety requirements, tow floats are mandatory for ALL swimmers (solo and relay) for the initial section of the swim from the start at Aughinish until you meet your support boat.
+After the swimmer meets their support boat, we recommend that swimmers continue to swim with the tow float but it is not a requirement for the remainder of the swim.